Karabakh horse: History

 The Karabakh region was known for the quality of its horses; the classical historian Strabo describes the Armenian province of “Orchistene" as supplying the kingdom with the "most cavalry."
-According to some sources, tens of thousands of horses with golden-chestnut coloring (characteristic of Karabakhs) were seized by the Arabs during their eighth- and ninth-century conquest of Arran.

 The breed acquired its present characteristics during the 18th and 19th centuries.
 In Transcaucasia, Karabakh Khanate was known as a place for breeding of horses.
 Factory of the khanate was the main farm of purebred horses, which were not held for sale, but were only presented as gifts.
 According to Diterikhs, in 1797, right after the death of Agha Mohammad, Ibrahim Khalil Khan got his stable.